 “In some ways, [a payroll card] could be working to the detriment of some employees because it’s keeping them from seriously considering opening a checking account at a bank or credit union,” says McClary.
 “The money isn’t working for you.”

 Conventional checking accounts lack many of the small fees that can make a payroll card a bad deal.
-Additionally, conventional banking options include savings accounts with higher interest rates.
+Additionally, conventional banking options include savings accounts with higher rates.

 If you need to use this type of card, you may have trouble opening a checking or savings account due to a negative bad banking history — perhaps you bounced a few checks or closed an account that had a negative balance.
 Remember, many financial institutions offer second chance bank accounts, so don’t let a bad payroll card deal prevent you from pursuing a regular banking account.
 McClary adds that, “there are programs available in every state to help people open a checking or savings account.”